mdozmorov/gwas2bed/README.md

 A collection of datasets from various publications containing genomic coordinates of disease- and/or trait-associated SNPs.
 And, scripts for their processing.

+## Autoimmune diseases

+- `autoimmune` folder.
+Description of autoimmune-related genomics datasets. `R.GR.autoimmune` - working folder with an R project for the analysis of 39 disease/trait-associated SNP sets.

-Large data collections are in `data` subfolders of the `autoimmune`, `gwasCatalog`, and `tumorportal` folders.
-Each subfolder has its own README file with dataset-specific explanations.
+Large data collections are in the `data` subfolders of the **`autoimmune`**, `gwasCatalog`, and `tumorportal` folders.
+Each subfolder has its own README file with the dataset-specific explanations.

 # Disease-disease similarities